Harry Seeley: Early life

 Seeley was born in London on 18 February 1839, the second son of Richard Hovill Seeley, a goldsmith, and his second wife Mary Govier.
 When his father was declared bankrupt, Seeley was sent to live with a family of piano makers.
 Between the ages of eleven and fourteen, he went to a day school and then spent the next two years learning to make pianos.
 He also attended lectures at the Royal School of Mines by Thomas Henry Huxley, Edward Forbes, and other notable scientists.
 In 1855, with the support of his uncle, Seeley began to study law but shortly gave it up to pursue a career as an actuary.
 In the late 1850s, he studied English and mathematics at the Working Men's College and served as a secretary for the college's museum.
 He also worked in the library of the British Museum, where Samuel Pickworth Woodward encouraged him to study geology.

 In 1859, Seeley began studies at Sidney Sussex College, Cambridge, and worked as an assistant for Adam Sedgwick at the Woodwardian Museum.
 He helped curate the museum's fossil collection and began field studies on the local geology.
 Seeley graduated from Sidney Sussex College in 1863 and joined St John's in 1868 but never took a degree.

 He turned down positions both with the British Museum and the Geological Survey of Britain to work on his own.
 Late in his career he accepted a position as Professor of Geology at King's College, Cambridge and Bedford College (London) (1876).
 He was later Lecturer on Geology and Physiology at Dulwich College and Professor of Geology and Mineralogy at King's College London (1896–1905).

 He died in Kensington, London and was buried in Brookwood Cemetery.
 He had married in 1872 Eleanora Jane, daughter of William Mitchell of Bath.
-Their daughter Maude married Arthur Smith Woodward, FRS.
+Their daughter Maud married Arthur Smith Woodward, FRS.